 Vegetables: I love cherry tomatoes, slices of crisp cucumber, and salted radishes.
 I sometimes add a handful of baby corn or sugar-snaps for that crunch and a bit more colour.

-Fruit: as well as grapes, I love to layer slices of red and green apple in a satisfyingly colourful stack, or cut up plum or pear into playful cubes.
+Fruit: grapes are a classic, but I like to mix it up: I love to layer slices of red and green apple in a satisfyingly colourful stack, or cut up plum or pear into playful cubes.
 And you can never go wrong with strawberries or fresh figs!

-Charcuterie: my favourite charcuterie items are spicy chorizo, Prosciutto di San Daniele and fuet Iberico.
+Charcuterie: my favourite charcuterie items are spicy chorizo, Prosciutto di San Daniele, mortadella, and fuet Iberico.
 I don’t eat a lot of meat, so I like a few high-quality items that really earn their place on the plate.

 Cheese: I love cheese and always struggle to narrow down the options!
-Remember the golden rule of one hard and one soft cheese.
+Remember the golden rule of one hard, one soft, one special cheese.
 A Manchego is a nice alternative to cheddar, and for a soft cheese you might like to try a Soumaintrain or Tunworth instead of the classic Brie or Camembert.
+Special cheeses might include a blue, a strong goat, a washed rind, or something with truffle.
 Always pre-cut cheese so you don’t have too many knives on the platter — and this prevents people from chopping your beautiful cheeses into strange shapes!

-Other: items such as olives, dried fruit or nuts can be great to fill in the gaps between the bigger items.
+Other: items such as olives, dried fruit, and nuts can be great to fill in the gaps between the bigger items.
 And a final tip — a loaded platter looks great, so to achieve the same effect without putting out too much food, just use a smaller plate!

 The most important thing is to have a bit of fun with it!
 What are your favourite items to have on a nibbles plate?